Hindi for Travellers

-Hindi for Travellers programme at Langma School of Languages is designed to help tourists learn to handle everyday situations on their trip to India or Hindi speaking countries.
-The programme at Langma School of Languages focus on making Hotel reservations, asking for directions, using Public transportation, ordering food, shopping, reporting an accident, and other relevant phrases.
-This programme at Langma School of Languages is highly intensive and the purpose of it to offer a basic understanding of commonly used expressions.
+The Hindi for Travellers programme at Langma School of Languages is designed to help tourists learn to handle everyday situations on their trips to India or Hindi-speaking countries.
+The programme at Langma School of Languages focuses on making Hotel reservations, asking for directions, using Public transportation, ordering food, shopping, reporting an accident, and other relevant phrases.
+This programme at Langma School of Languages is highly intensive and the purpose of it is to offer a basic understanding of commonly used expressions.

 |Duration||4 weeks (3hours/session)|

 |Class timings||IST (International Standard Timings)|

 |Age||Any age group|

 After completion of this course, Students will be able to

 Langma School of Languages’ programme considers grammar only in spoken terms, there will be no formal grammar lessons, rather we promote and encourage free expression and learning from experience, context, and situational norms.

 Langma School of Languages’ experience has taught us that to be effective, training must be interactive.
 Skills are learned by doing, they are not learned by only listening to lectures or tapes or by reading books and magazines.

 Our sessions are based on giving opportunities for students to listen to spoken Hindi, and to be able to respond in Hindi, as well as acquire pronunciation and formal language skills.